Joseph Tabenkin: Military career

-Operation Nachshon's mission was to break the siege of Jerusalem by opening the Tel-Aviv – Jerusalem road blockaded by the local Arabs and to supply food and weapons to the isolated Jewish community of Jerusalem.
+Operation Nachshon's mission was to break the siege of Jerusalem by opening the Tel-Aviv – Jerusalem, the road which was blockaded by the local Arabs and to supply food and weapons to the isolated Jewish community of Jerusalem.
 According to Tabenkin, two days before the end of Operation Nachshon (on 14 April 1948), the military echelon had decided to capture and destroy all Arab villages along the Tel-Aviv - Jerusalem highway which had been used as a base of operations to intercept Jewish convoys.
 In contrast, Operation Ha-Har was to open-up the Jerusalem Corridor south of Nahal Sorek, and to rid the area of all pockets of resistance.
 As Harel Brigade commander, Tabenkin was subordinate to OC Central Command, General Zvi Ayalon, who, in turn, answered to David Ben-Gurion.

 In May 1948, the Harel Brigade was involved in Operation Maccabi.
-With only a break-away "diversionary force" of 120 men, Tabenkin had relegated the duty of capturing Mount Zion to his deputy, Uzi Narkiss, while he himself went to Operations Central Command headquarters to ask for reinforcements to secure the area once it had been captured.
+With only a break-away "diversionary force" of 120 men, Tabenkin had delegated the duty of capturing Mount Zion to his deputy, Uzi Narkiss, while he himself went to Operations Central Command headquarters to ask for reinforcements to secure the area once it had been captured.
 The delay of reinforcements forced the Brigade to retreat from Jerusalem.

 Tabenkin accredited himself with having designed the first armored car in the War of Independence.
 According to Tabenkin, he brought 4,500 Jewish fighters from Cyprus, and also organized the first Jewish pilots for combat operations.

 In 1950, Tabenkin retired from the IDF at the rank of lieutenant colonel.